PingOne Advanced Identity Cloud

 After configuring the journey, the policy, and your application, access the protected resource.

 The example described here involves a bank withdrawal operation.
-The following steps put the end user interaction with Identity Cloud in context:
+The following steps put the end user interaction with Advanced Identity Cloud in context:

 1. Barbara Jensen browses her online bank at https://bank.example.com and signs on to access her account: